 Dr Tushna Vandrevala was joined by Professor Jane Hendy of Brunel University London and Professor Aftab Ala of the University of Surrey, Royal Surrey NHS Foundation Trust and King's College Hospital NHS Foundation Trust for the presentation to 140 Cabinet Office civil servants.

-The pandemic has brought into focus longstanding health inequalities affecting BAME groups in the UK, with a recent report by Public Health England confirming deaths from COVID-19 are higher among BAME populations.
-Individuals of black African or black Caribbean ethnicity may be at greatest risk of catching and dying from the virus, early evidence suggests.
+The pandemic has brought into focus longstanding health inequalities affecting BAME groups in the United Kingdom, with a recent report by Public Health England confirming deaths from Covid-19 are higher among BAME populations.
+Individuals of Black African or Black Caribbean ethnicity may be at greatest risk of catching and dying from the virus, early evidence suggests.

 Dr Vandrevala, whose research focuses on health promotion and risk prevention in vulnerable and hard to reach populations, believes the reasons behind this are much more social-cultural than to do with pre-existing or genetic conditions.

-At the presentation, the research team suggested that the government needs to have engagement strategies for building trust and that BAME communities should feel Covid-19 related messages are for them and about them.
+During the presentation, the research team suggested that the government needed to have engagement strategies for building trust and that BAME communities should feel Covid-19 related messages were for them and about them.

 "Our research with first generation migrants suggests they question whether they have an equal place in society and can feel powerless and uneasy about how to voice needing help," Professor Jane Hendy, from Brunel University, said.
 "Many of those in BAME communities feel ‘outside' or ‘othered' - that they won't be understood or welcome when they engage with health services."